szmarczak/http2-wrapper/README.md

 #### The `:authority` header approach

-We can try specifying the `:authority` header in order to tell the server we want to connect there.
+We can try specifying the `:authority` header in order to tell the server where we want to connect.

 ```js
 const http2 = require('http2-wrapper');